geekfeiw/fpn-motor-fault/README.md

 ![](figs/net2.png)

-## The results of fault diagnose on stationary condition:
+## The results of fault diagnose on stationary condition (the upper-left):

 ![](figs/confmatrix-still.png)

-## The results of fault diagnose on un-stationary condition:
+## The results of fault diagnose on un-stationary condition (the upper-left):

 ![](figs/confmatrix-changingspeed.png)